kerematam/tinc-config-engine/README.md

 # Tinc Config Engine
-Config Engine generates network configurations for all nodes from a single **config.json** file for a VPN mesh network.
-This is efficient when you need to deploy Tinc for numerous nodes.
+Config Engine generates network configurations for all nodes of VPN Mesh network from a single **config.json** file.
+This is time saving approach when you need to deploy Tinc for numerous remote nodes.
+So you can share config folders directly or you can create docker images for each configs (using provided scripts) to disribute and directly connect to VPN network.

-For now; it only supports simple topology depicted on schematic image below which has one master node that has public IP and multiple other Tinc client nodes without public IP.
+For now; it only supports simple topology depicted on schematic below which has one node with a public IP (namely master node) and multiple other Tinc client nodes without public IP.
 Tinc claims to setup a Mesh VPN Network where nodes directly talk to each other without traffic passing through Master Node "regardless of how you set up the tinc daemons to connect to each other" [[1](https://www.tinc-vpn.org/)].

 ![alt text](https://raw.githubusercontent.com/kerematam/tinc-config-engine/master/images/tinc-config-engine-topology.png)